December 31st

 Commentary:

-Similarly, the noble do not brag about their prowess, even though they are filled to the brim with knowledge.
+Similarly, the noble do not make noise by bragging about their prowess, because they are filled to the brim with knowledge.
 Whereas, fools, possessing only a little bit of knowledge, make great noise just to show off their insignificant skills.

 pada vigrahaH: